 - Dahi boondi raita complements all lentils and vegetables such as black chickpeas, white lentils, mixed paneer, roasted potatoes with fenugreek, etc.

-- Use it as a aloo chana chaat base for snacking.
+- Use it as a chaat base for aloo chana chaat.

 Tips

-- Adjust the consistency with water as per your preference.
-I prefer a slightly thicker consistency, so I don’t add water to the raita.
+- Adjust the consistency with water to suit your preference.
+I like my raita slightly thicker, so I usually skip adding extra water.

-- Choose boondi from a trusted brand, as poor-quality oil in the boondi can ruin the taste of the raita
+- Always choose boondi from a trusted brand, as low-quality oil can spoil the taste.

-If you try this yoghurt boondi raita recipe, please share your views about this easy yogurt raita recipe!
+If you try this dahi boondi ka raita recipe, please share your views about this easy yogurt raita recipe!
 You can also leave a comment or share a picture on Instagram with the Hashtag #tipsnrecipes!

 Raita Boondi